CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

-* The username appears at the bottom underneath the game letters.
+* The username input field appears at the bottom underneath the game letters.
+From there the player will create a username that will allow them to play the game and have the chance to have their name recorded into the top 5 list if they are good enough.

 \
 &nbsp;